-In a city that prides itself on problem-solving, we have yet to solve our achievement gap.
+In a city that prides itself on problem-solving, we have yet to close our opportunity gap.

-Palo Alto is home to one of the highest performing school districts in the state of California.
-But for over two decades, there has been a persistent achievement gap.
-Over 1,100 low-income students attend our Palo Alto schools, many of whom are from Spanish speaking households without a college education.
-In a high-stakes, fast-paced academic environment, and in a community where most parents have high incomes and advanced degrees, it's no wonder our low-income students struggle to keep pace with their more privileged peers.
+Palo Alto is home to one of the highest performing school districts in California.
+But for two decades, there has been a persistent achievement gap.
+Over 1,100 low-income students attend our Palo Alto schools, many of whom are from Spanish-speaking households without a college-educated parent.
+In a high-stakes, fast-paced academic environment where most students’ parents have high incomes and advanced degrees, it's no wonder that our low-income students struggle to keep up with their more privileged peers.

 Students Performing at Grade Level